-The situation can be much more serious if someone receives, for example, a raise or raise for something that you helped them do or that is entirely up to you.
+The situation could be much more serious if someone receives, for example, a raise or raise for something that you helped them do or that is entirely up to you.

 When there is no chance of growing, ascending or being better in a few years, it is difficult to feel conformity and happiness.

 Many employees lose their creativity and excellence because their superiors highlight the mistakes, they make more than the achievements they have.